mahowak/LING104/README.md

 ### Getting started in R

 We will spend the first few weeks getting started in R, learning to make plots and use the RStudio interface that will be at the center of this course.
-The first unit culminatse in a project.
+The first unit culminates in a project.

 |Date|Topic|Required Reading|Out/Due|
 |-|-|-|-|